lexchou-aspose/Aspose.3D-Products/3d/net/watermark/3mf/_index.md

     {{< blocks/products/pf/agp/about-file-section >}}

+            {{< blocks/products/pf/agp/democard icon="fa-cogs" text=" No need to download or setup anything" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-edit" text=" No need to write or compile code" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-file-text" text=" Just upload 3MF file and hit the \"Watermark\" button" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-download" text=" Download 3MF file from the link, if required" >}}

+        {{< blocks/products/pf/agp/about-file-text fileFormat="3MF" readMoreLink="https://docs.fileformat.com/3d/3mf/" >}}
+3MF, 3D Manufacturing Format, is used by applications to render 3D object models to a variety of other applications, platforms, services and printers.
+It was built to avoid the limitations and issues in other 3D file formats, like STL, for working with the latest versions of 3D printers.
+3MF is relatively a new file format that has been developed and published by the 3MF consortium.

+        {{< /blocks/products/pf/agp/about-file-text >}}

+    {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->

 {{< blocks/products/pf/agp/other-supported-section title="Other Supported App to Add Blind Watermark to Formats" subTitle="Using C#, One can also add blind watermark to many other file formats including." >}}